redhat-et/microshift-demos/demos/hello-microshift-demo/README.md

     sudo firewall-cmd --runtime-to-permanent

-On your host that is attempting to access the MicroShift VM, you must to edit `/etc/hosts` to resolve `hello-microshift.local` to the MicroShift machine's IP, then you can `curl` the route and also access the page in your browser:
+On your host that is attempting to access the MicroShift machine, you must to edit `/etc/hosts` to resolve `hello-microshift.local` to the MicroShift machine's IP, then you can `curl` the route and also access the page in your browser:

     [user@core ~]$ curl http://hello-microshift.local
     <!DOCTYPE html>